joey101937/JEngine/README.md

 This method creates and maintains the default hitbox on an object.
 If you want to change the hitbox or use no hitbox at all, overide this method.
 Creates a box hitbox by default but will also work with circular ones if you set the hitbox to a circle.
 This method ensures the hitbox is always sized to match the current visual representation of the object on screen.
 If using image sprites or sequences, This will be a box matching the dimensions of the on-screen image.
 If you have a circle hitbox, it will be a circle with a diameter equal to the *width* of the current sprite.

 **getPixelLocation()**
 This method returns a coordinate object whoes values coorespond to the object's location measured in pixels.
-This location is based on number of pixels from the top-right origin of the world (not window).
+This location isf based on number of pixels from the top-right origin of the world (not window).
 Modifying the object returned by this method does **not** modify the location of the GameObject2 it was called on, unlike accessing the GameObject2's *location* field directly.

 **getLocationAsOfLastTick()**
 This method returns the location that the object was at as of last tick. helpful for async games

+**isOnScreen()**
+If this onbject's hitbox is intersected by the camera's field of view

+**onGamePause()**
+Triggers when hostgame is paused

 **destroy()**
 Destroys the object and removes it from play. isAlive will be *false* after this.